 - scaring the birds away using visual (scarecrows, for example) or audible devices (including shooting to scare)

 - stopping birds from roosting or nesting on your buildings or land by putting netting over vulnerable areas

 - managing nearby habitat to make it less attractive to birds

 - maintaining a human presence around the site to deter birds

 - using physical barriers to keep birds away

 You’ll need to get the land owner’s permission to carry out these activities on land that you don’t own or manage.

-You or the land owner might need to get consent from Natural England for these activities if they’re to be carried out on a site of special scientific interest (SSSI).
-If the activity will take place close to a SSSI, you should also ask Natural England whether it’s likely to have a negative impact on the SSSI’s special features.
-See sites of special scientific interest: managing your land for more information.
+You or the land owner might need to get consent from Natural England for these activities if they’re to be carried out on or close to a site of special scientific interest (SSSI).

 Protect against fish-eating birds